tstelzle/WebsiteStock/README.md

 The 'container_start.sh' starts the services needed in the docker container and creates the database.

-The 'nginx_conf' provides the entry script for the docker container and starts the neede services.
+The 'nginx_conf' provides the configuration for the nginx service.